 They added the same or similar statements or comments when necessary.

-I then meticulously edited out any errors and incorporated the unexpected and compelling findings that aligned with my research.
+She then meticulously edited out any errors and incorporated the unexpected and compelling findings that aligned with her research findings.

 In 1994, only individuals connected to Claudio Naranjo, Berkeley, Kathy Speeth, Helen Palmer, and Tom Condon, or those who studied with them or were associated with these figures, were privy to the subtype archetypes.

-At that time, people were taught that they possessed one instinct and that they could leverage this instinct's energy to transform their Enneagram type's passion.
+At that time, people were taught that they possessed one of the three instincts and that they could leverage this instinct's energy to transform the passion of their Enneagram type.

-Throughout the intensive, we extensively discussed the Subtypes, lexicon, and image findings from my other book, "Enneastyle," which explored the "internal experiences" of the type studies.
-We dedicated a significant amount of time to discussing my research findings during the intensive.
+Throughout the intensive, Katherine and Claudio discussed the Subtypes, lexicon, and image findings from her book, "Enneastyle," which explored the "internal experiences" of the type studies.
+They dedicated a significant amount of time to discussing her research findings during the intensive.
 Naranjo was pleasantly surprised by my discoveries, especially the confirmation that he was the originator of the Subtypes, not Ichazo, Speeth, Palmer, or others.

-Most of Naranjo's information on the Subtypes remained largely unknown in 1996.
-Because attribution for the Subtypes had erroneously been attributed to Ichazo rather than Naranjo, no one seemed to know that it originated with Naranjo until my research.
+In addition, Naranjo’s early views of the 27 archetypes of the subtypes and his theory were disseminated by others, so most of Naranjo's information on the Subtypes remained largely unknown in 1996.
+Because the Subtypes had erroneously been attributed to Ichazo rather than Naranjo, no one seemed to know that they originated with Naranjo until her research.

 This misunderstanding persisted because Naranjo had refrained from teaching the Enneagram in the US from 1972 to 1996.
 Therefore, his first intensive in 1996 marked a return after nearly 24 years of absence.